Sirloin Tip Steak with Balsamic Marinade

 Instructions

-- In a medium bowl, whisk together the balsamic vinegar, honey, olive oil, garlic, soy sauce, and ground pepper.
+- In a medium bowl, add the balsamic vinegar, honey, olive oil, garlic, soy sauce, and black pepper.
+Mix until combined.

-- Add the steak to the mixture and use a spoon to coat the meat evenly on all sides.
+- Add the steaks to the bowl.
+Spoon the mixture to coat evenly on all sides.
+Cover the bowl with plastic wrap or a plate.

-- Preheat grill to 450°F (232°C).
-Grease the cooking grates with oil to prevent sticking.
+- Preheat the grill to 425°F / 218°C. Clean the grates and rub with oil to prevent sticking.
+(For the oven method, see notes below)

 - Open the lid and flip the steak.
-Cover and grill the other side for 2-3 minutes.
+Close the lid and grill the other side for 2 to 3 minutes (rotating again if you want crosshatch grill marks).

 Notes

 - Place a cast-iron skillet on medium-high heat.
-When the skillet is hot, add 1 tablespoon oil.
+When the skillet is hot, add 1 teaspoon canola oil (or another high smoke-point oil).

 Please read our nutrition disclaimer.